osrf/collision-benchmark/README.md

 The world is started in paused mode.
 You may press the "play" button in the client, or hit ``[Enter]`` in the terminal where you started the server, to start the simulation.

-You can also pause the simulation and advance it with individual steps only.
-You may add models to the world, or change poses of the existing models, which will reflect apply to all the worlds loaded.
+You can also pause the simulation and advance it with individual steps only, and you may add models to the world, or change poses of the existing models - all of which will apply to **all** the worlds loaded.
+So you can think of gzclient as the control interface to all the worlds.
 This way you can compare how the same world behaves in different physics engines, how the contact points compare, etc.

-Note that not all controls from within the client (or by sending messages to the server) is supported yet for the collision_benchmark framework.
+Note that not all controls from within the client (or by sending messages to the server) are supported yet for the ``collision_benchmark`` framework.
 Always watch the terminal where you started the server for hints that some functionality has been blocked, if you get no reaction from the client controls.